-While ultimate responsibility for an entity's risk management framework rests with the full board, having a risk committee (be it a standalone committee or part of the responsibilities of the audit committee) can be an efficient and effective mechanism to bring the transparency, focus and independent judgement needed to oversee the entity's risk management framework.
+of risk) can be an efficient and effective mechanism to bring the transparency, focus and independent judgement needed to oversee the entity's risk management framework.

-The role of the risk committee is usually to review and make recommendations to the board in relation to:
+The role of a risk committee is usually to review and make recommendations to the board in relation to:

-- the adequacy of the entity's processes for identifying, measuring, monitoring and managing the material business risks it faces; - any incident involving fraud or other break down of the entity's internal controls; and - the entity's insurance program, having regard to the entity's business and the insurable risks associated with its business.
+- the adequacy of the entity's processes for managing risk; - any incident involving fraud or other break down of the entity's internal controls; and - the entity's insurance program, having regard to the entity's business and the insurable risks associated with its business.

-The risk committee should have a charter that clearly sets out its role and confers on it all necessary powers to perform that role.
+A risk committee should have a charter that clearly sets out its role and confers on it all necessary powers to perform that role.
 This will usually include the right to obtain information, interview management and internal and external auditors (with or without management present), and seek advice from external consultants or specialists where the committee considers that necessary or appropriate.

-The risk committee should be of sufficient size and independence, and its members between them should have a sufficient understanding of the industry in which the entity operates, to be able to discharge the committee's mandate effectively.
+A risk committee should be of sufficient size and independence, and its members between them should have the necessary technical knowledge and a sufficient understanding of the industry in which the entity operates, to be able to discharge the committee's mandate effectively.

-The boards of smaller listed entities may decide that they are able to oversee the entity's risk management framework efficiently and effectively without establishing a risk committee (be it a stand-alone committee or part of the responsibilities of the audit committee).
-If they do, the entity should disclose in its annual report or on its website the fact that it does not have a risk committee and explain the processes it employs for identifying, measuring, monitoring and managing the material business risks it faces.
+The boards of some listed entities may decide that they are able to oversee the entity's risk management framework efficiently and effectively without establishing a risk committee.
+If they do, the entity should disclose in its annual report or on its website the fact that it does not have a risk committee and explain the processes it employs for overseeing the entity's risk management framework.